Army Officer

 Secondary education

-NCEA Level 2 with a minimum of 12 credits in English is required for this job.
+You usually don’t need specific NCEA levels for this job, but Level 2 may be useful.
 Useful subjects include English, maths, science, engineering, history, languages, physical education and technology subjects.

 Personal requirements